danst0/Portfolio/README.md

   * ...
 * Dialogues
  * Enable way to abort dialogues
+ * redo stock split: keep current current prices and quants, just include as a marker
  * Make dialogues more resilient (ctrl-c and stupid input)
 * Other functions
  * Function to reset tables money and prices and reinitialize based on transactions (loosing the prices imported)